Leeka99/Leeka99/README.md

 <h3>
-Hi there😄, my name is Kanghyeon
+Hi there😄, my name is KangHyeon

 My nickname is DSRN and it means Do Something Right Now!
 </h3>